Sreenitti/HackoonaMatata/README.md

 Actual Dataset
 For image processing:
     Brain MRI Images for Brain Tumor Detection is used for the classification of the MRI images as Tumor/ Not Tumor.

 About the dataset:
 300 images for training and 300 images for testing

 	For personalized recommendations:

 Medical Transcripts
 We leveraged the GPT-3.5 model to generate 4.5k QA prompts from the medical transcripts (MTSamples dataset).

 WikiDoc
 WikiDoc is a platform for medical professionals to contribute and edit medical content.
 10k QnA prompts.

-WikiPatient
+WikiPatient:
 WikiPatient is a platform for patients to access information and education about diseases.
 5K QnA prompts.
 	For clinic referrals: